Need to talk? Call 1800 882 436.

 What causes anger?

-It is very normal for parents of young children to get angry.
-It's a time when you're dealing with a lot, including family, work, looking after the house and social activities.
-You're busy and tired, so it can be difficult when children don't behave or things don't go to plan.
+It is normal if you have young children to get angry from time to time.
+You're probably dealing with a lot of demands, such as family, work, looking after the house and social activities.
+It can be difficult when children don't behave or things don't go to plan.

-Sometimes, having a baby can trigger emotions and trauma from your own childhood.
-If you experienced trauma or abuse as a child, there is help available from the Blue Knot Foundation on 1300 657 380.
+Sometimes, having a baby can trigger negative emotions and memories of trauma from your own childhood.
+If you experienced trauma or abuse as a child, you can call the Blue Knot Foundation on 1300 657 380 for support and advice.

 Everyone gets angry — it's how you deal with it that matters.
 You are setting a good example for your child if you take a few deep breaths and walk away when you're angry.
 But if you lose your temper a lot, it can have serious negative effects for your child.